 Hoa Lo Prison is considered a “hell on earth” in the heart of Hanoi for prisoners.
-Here, communists are simulated to be shackled and brutally beaten in solitary confinement cells or beheading cells.
+Here, communists are depicted as shackled and brutally beaten in solitary confinement cells or beheading cells.

-Hoa Lo Prison has a total area of over 12,000m², a prison built by the French colonialists in 1896 on the old land of Phu Khanh village, Vinh Xuong commune, Tho Xuong district (now Hoa Lo street, Tran Hung Dao ward, Hoan Kiem district).
+Hoa Lo Prison has a total area of over 12,000 m² and was built by the French colonialists in 1896 on the old land of Phu Khanh village, Vinh Xuong commune, Tho Xuong district (now Hoa Lo street, Cua Nam Ward).
 This is considered the largest prison in Indochina at that time.

-The French colonialists paid special attention to the construction and selection of materials for the construction of the prison.
+The French colonialists paid special attention to the construction and selection of materials for the prison.
 The iron door and lock system was imported from France and strictly inspected before construction.

 The design of the prison allowed Hoa Lo to regularly hold about 500 prisoners with extremely harsh and brutal detention and torture regimes.